Daniel-Diaz/journalctl-stream/readme.md

-/This repository has been moved to GitLab./
+_This repository has been moved to GitLab._

 https://gitlab.com/daniel-casanueva/journalctl-stream